 As the nose cancer starts in the depth of the nose, most are not discovered till late.
-Only one third of patients are diagnosed in the early stages.
+Only one third of patients with nose cancer are diagnosed in the early stages.

-For early cancers, treatment is primarily by radiotherapy.
-In later stages, most will require combined chemotherapy and radiotherapy.
-Early detection has a high rate of cure.
+For early stages (Stage 1 &2),nose cancers treatment is primarily by radiotherapy.
+In later stages, most nose cancer treatment will require combined chemotherapy and radiotherapy.
+Early detection of nose cancer has a high rate of cure.

-How is screening done and who should be screened?
+How is screening for nose cancer performed and who should be screened?

-Individuals with symptoms of neck lumps, nose bleed, bloodstained sputum and hearing loss should have an ENT check.
+Individuals with symptoms of neck lumps, nose bleed, blood stained sputum and hearing loss should be an ENT specialist.
 Individuals who have family members who have nose cancer should also go for regular checks.

-Remember early detection and early treatment means cure is possible.
+Remember early detection and early nose cancer treatment means cure is possible.

-Book an appointment with Dr. YT Pang to look at your ENT problems and get cured.
+Book an appointment with DR YT Pang an ENT Specialist in Singapore to look at your ENT problems.